Tanking & Waterproofing Services

 About The Project

 It was first necessary to repair the structural defects.
 A dual process was then chosen to deal with the infiltration issues.
-We selected a combination of SealGuard II to halt the infiltration and ‘Ultracoat’ 100% solid epoxy coating system was chosen to seal, re-furbish and strengthen the base and walls of the shaft.
-‘Ultracoat’ was selected because of its speed and ease of application and also its independently tested ability to adhere to damp substrates, ensuring that the lift could be back in service as quickly as possible.
+We selected a combination of expanding polyurethane resins to stop and seal the infiltration and a 100% solid epoxy coating system was chosen to coat, renovate and strengthen the base and walls of the shaft.
+This particular high build epoxy was selected because of its speed and ease of application and also its independently tested ability to adhere to damp substrates, ensuring that the lift could be back in service as quickly as possible.

-Prior to the Ultracoat application, the substrate was prepared, using common techniques.
-The initial process was to high pressure water blast the chambers to SSPC-SP7, leaving a good key to the substrate, which was ideal for the application of the coating.
-Following the pressure blasting, we injected SealGuard II polyurethane grout at regular intervals to stop the infiltration of water.
-A Sika 4A/cement mix was applied to any remaining minor weeps.
-The final part of the preparation was to spray a mild bleach wash to kill off any bacteriological growth followed by a light (Muriatic) acid etch to remove any sulphates.
+Prior to the epoxy application, the substrate was prepared, using standard techniques.
+The initial process was to high grit blast the chamber surfaces, leaving a good keyed substrate, which was ideal for the most effective application of the coating.
+Following the grit blasting, we injected an expanding polyurethane grout via non return packers through the wall at regular intervals to stop the infiltration of water.
+A fast set cement mix was applied to any remaining minor water leaks..
+The final part of the preparation was to spray a dilute mild bleach wash to kill off any bacteriological growth followed by a light (Muriatic) acid etch to remove any sulphates/carbonates and other contamination.

-The chamber was then sprayed with the Ultracoat plural component patented, structural epoxy coating to a thickness of 3mm.
-The lift was then put straight back into service.
-After four hours, the ‘Ultracoat’ had cured leaving a solid coating with no infiltration issues.
+The chamber was then sprayed with the high build plural component epoxy using Graco equipment, to a thickness of 3mm.
+Once the coating had cured and had been inspected the lift was then put straight back into service.

-Ultracoat’s superb proven ability to adhere to damp surfaces and prevent infiltration/exfiltration made it an ideal choice for the lift shaft conditions.
+The epoxy chosen has a proven ability to adhere to damp surfaces and good resistance to negative water pressure to prevent infiltration, and also exfiltration made it an ideal choice for the lift shaft conditions.
 The coating will deliver a long-term refurbishment solution and a warranty was provided to the customer.
-Independent testing of the product’s chemical resistance and other attributes gave the customer confidence in specifying this method of refurbishment.
+Independent testing of the product?s chemical resistance and other attributes gave the customer confidence in specifying this method of refurbishment.
 In addition, the speed of application and short curing time ensured that the lift was off-line for a minimal time period.